skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 see my lands to the north.
 Everything from Crossway to Fort Bolwood is dark to me. "

-Eomer is getting bold by now, and decides to question her.
+Eomier is getting bold by now, and decides to question her.
 He does so very politely, "Your majesty, I do not mean to question your motives, but I am curious as to why you have asked us to come in small groups like this instead of allowing all of us to enter..."